lucylow/OnboardIQ/FOXIT_API_INTEGRATION.md

 });
 ```

-This comprehensive Foxit integration provides a robust foundation for automated document generation and processing in the OnboardIQ platform, enabling personalized customer onboarding experiences with professional document workflows.
+This comprehensive Document API integration provides a robust foundation for automated document generation and processing in the OnboardIQ platform, enabling personalized customer onboarding experiences with professional document workflows.